rishikesh835/JS_projects/README.md

-April 22nd 2024 :- I have completed a random password generator August 31 2024  :- I have completed a Age Calculator website September 1 2024  :- I have completed a Quote website
+April 22nd 2024 :- I have completed a random password generator August 31 2024  :- I have completed a Age Calculator website September 1 2024  :- I have completed a Quote website September 1 2024  :- I have completed a Qr code generator